Spy Hook: Plot summary

-The novel begins with Bernard Sampson visiting his old friend and ex-SIS colleague in Washington named Jim Prettyman as part of an investigation regarding some missing funds.
-Soon after, Prettyman is murdered in a mugging.
+The novel begins with Bernard Samson visiting his old friend and ex-SIS colleague in Washington named Jim Prettyman as part of an investigation regarding a substantial amount of missing agency funds.
+Samson tells Prettyman that London wants him to return to the UK to give evidence about the missing funds, but Prettyman refuses.
+Soon after, Prettyman is shot six times in an apparent mugging.

-All his allies start losing interest in the investigation, and after digging deeper Bernard is sent to America once again, where it is revealed that Bret Rensselaer has not indeed died (as hinted at the end of the first trilogy, and discussed in this book) but is in fact in rehabilitation.
-Bernard returns to Europe, where he confronts a man called "Dodo" and is saved from an untimely death by Prettyman, who it turns out has gone under "deep-cover".
+All his allies start losing interest in the investigation, and after digging deeper Bernard is sent to America once again.
+In California, he meets Bret Rensselaer, who Samson believed had died after a shootout.
+In fact, Rensselaer has not died (as hinted at the end of the first trilogy, and discussed in this book) but is in fact in rehabilitation.
+Bernard returns to Europe, where he confronts a man called "Dodo" and is saved from an untimely death by Prettyman, who it turns out has had his death faked and gone under "deep-cover".

-Bernard then takes his evidence to the Director General, who in a surprise turn of events orders his arrest, which thanks to some quick thinking by Werner Volkmann, Bernard evades for the while.

-The novel concludes with Bernard seeking an explanation from Frank Harrington, before disappearing into the night.
+Bernard then takes his evidence to the elderly Director General, who in a surprise turn of events orders his arrest, which thanks to some quick thinking by Bernard's pal Werner Volkmann, who claims to be Samson, Bernard evades the Military Police for a while.
+Bernard's escape from the Military Police buys him time to seek an explanation from the Berlin Station Chief, Frank Harrington, before disappearing into the night.

+Reception

+Publishers Weekly gave a positive review, writing that "Deighton mesmerizes the reader...The suspense is inexorable."
+Kirkus Reviews likewise gave a positive review, writing "Deighton's fans will be delighted to slip back into Bernie's complex world, so brightly human and artfully shadowed.
+Another Deighton triumph and likely best-seller."